noirveloce-alt/bhsm-buildathon/README.md

 PARADOX

-You wake up in an old hotel room with no memory of how you got there.
+You wake in a strange hotel room, with no memory how you got there

-A clock on the wall reads 12:00.
+A clock on the wall reads 12:00

-At first, everything seems normal.
-But as time passes, you begin to notice small things that don't feel right.
-A chair has moved.
-A book has disappeared.
-A painting has changed.
+At first everything seems fine, but as time goes on, you realize not everything is as it should be.
+A chair has been moved.
+A book has vanished.
+A painting hangs in a different place.

-Then the clock reaches 12:02.
+And the clock strikes 12:02

-Everything resets.

-You are trapped in a two-minute time loop.
+All changes are reset, and you are trapped in a two-minute time loop.

-Each time the loop resets, something in the room is different.
-These changes are not random — they are fragments from other timelines that are beginning to overlap with your own.

-You soon realize that you have only one way to escape:

-Find what changed.
-Fix it.
-And do it before time resets.
+Each time you wake in the hotel room, something in it is different

+But the changes are not random.
+As you piece together the puzzle, you discover these changes are fragments of other timelines bleeding into your own.
+The only way to escape the loop is to find all the changes and correct them

-Every mistake creates a paradox, making the room increasingly unstable.
-The more paradoxes you create, the more the room begins to distort and fall apart.
+But every mistake spawns a paradox, and the more paradoxes you create, the more the room distorts around you

-As the loops continue, the changes become stranger and more dangerous, eventually leading you to the source of the disturbance: a mysterious piece of technology that was never supposed to exist inside the room.

-The experiment that trapped you in the loop has gone wrong.
+Eventually, the changes will lead you to the mystery machine responsible for putting you in this situation in the first place!

-Now, you have one final chance to stabilize the timeline.
+The experiment has failed, and you have one final chance to restore order to the timeline

-Observe carefully.

-Fix what doesn't belong.

-And don't let the clock reach 12:02.
+Watch closely, and you may find a way to stop the clock from reaching 12:02.